 Instructions

-- In a small saucepan, put water that covers carrot and green beans.
-Bring to a boil.
-Once boiling, put carrots and cook for 1-2 minutes, then add green beans to cook another minute.
-Cooking time may vary depending on the amount and thickness of veggies.
+- Bring a small saucepan of water to a boil.
+Once boiling, add the carrots and cook for 1–2 minutes, then add the green beans to cook another minute.
+The cooking time may vary depending on the amount and thickness of the vegetables.
 Drain well and set aside.

-- Place a slice of meat on the cutting board, and sprinkle salt and pepper.
-Then put green beans and carrots on one end of the meat and start rolling them up.
+- Place a slice of meat on the cutting board and sprinkle it with Diamond Crystal kosher salt and freshly ground black pepper.
+Then, put a few green beans and carrots on one end of the meat and start rolling it up.
+Repeat with the remaining ½ lb thinly sliced beef (chuck or ribeye) and vegetables.

-- In a frying pan, heat oil on medium high heat.
-When it’s hot, place the steak rolls gently with the seam line facing down.
-Cook one side of steak rolls until it has nice char, then rotate to the next side.
+- In a frying pan, heat 1 Tbsp neutral oil on medium-high heat.
+When it’s hot, place the steak rolls gently in the pan with the seam side down.
+Cook one side of the rolls until nicely charred, then rotate to cook the next side.

-- Once all sides have nice char on the meat, reduce the heat to medium and add sake.
-Cook covered till sake is evaporated.
+- Once all sides of the meat have a nice char, reduce the heat to medium and add 2 Tbsp sake.
+Cook covered until the sake is evaporated.

-- Reduce the Teriyaki Sauce in half, or until it's thickened.
-Pour the sauce on the steak rolls and serve immediately.
+- Reduce the teriyaki sauce in half, or until it‘s thickened.
+Drizzle the sauce on the steak rolls and serve immediately.

 Editor’s Note: This post was originally published in Apr 4, 2011.
 The post, recipe, and images have been updated.